lbrayner/easy_db.vim/README.md

 If you're setting this up for someone else, don't forget to use tpope's [vim-obsession](https://github.com/tpope/vim-obsession.git).

+# Helptags

+Don't forget to `:helptags ALL`.
+Ignore the errors.

 # Mappings (Insert Mode)

 They are provided by the package `easy_dbext.vim`: